seanwolfe/minimoon_integrations/README.md

 This file is for generating a number of orbits within neighbourhoods of osculating orbital elemetns and propagting them over a specific period of time.
 The perturbers to be included can also be specified.
 Chosen from the eight planets, the moon and Pluto.

+# get_data.py

+This file is a script for accessing jpl horizons and oorb data

+# minimoon_check.py

+This file is for analyzing the characteristics of a body in terms of the four critiria that must be satisfied in order to become a minimoon